 From the permanent collections: Juan Sánchez Salmerón, 17th Century (above); Valley of the gods / Valle de los dioses, Fremont Ellis, 1926 (below).
 El Paso Museum of Art.

 History Museum exterior (above) and foyer with electronic timeline powered by digie.org.
 El Paso Museum of History.

 The Theatre was built in 1930, then restored in 2006.
 The restoration took place thanks to the efforts of Gary L. Williams, the El Paso Community Foundation, and the City of El Paso.

 This may be the only Wurlitzer of it's kind still in use.
 Learn more about the Plaza Theatre at elpasolive.com or Wikipedia.

 The University of Texas El Paso, near Downtown, is famous for its Bhutanese architecture.
 The Lhakhang, seen above, is a gift from the King of Bhutan.
 It bears a plaque that reads:

 A symbol of friendship from The Kingdom of Bhutan

 Above: Detail of the wall paintings that depict ancient Bhutanese stories.
 Below: a view of the UTEP campus, seen from the Lhakhang.
 The Lhakhang is open to the public.
 Check UTEP for hours and information.

 Photo by Scott Adams

-My purpose for going to El Paso, of course, was the Bill Muster Photo Competition!
+My purpose for going to El Paso, of course, was the Bill Muster Photo Awards!
 The show premiered at Cattleman's Steakhouse at Indian Cliffs Ranch, forty miles south of El Paso.
 Here's a photo of the audience.
 To watch the show, click here - Youtube.